loader-logo

 Number of moles=Mass/Molar mass

-By applying this formula, one avoids the mistake of not taking the molar mass into account.
+By applying this formula, you’ll avoid the mistake of not taking the molar mass into account.

 Question 2: Acid-Base Titration